flux-exec(1)

 -d, --dir=DIR

-Set the working directory of remote COMMANDS to DIR.
+Set the working directory of remote COMMAND to DIR.
 The default is to propagate the current working directory of flux-exec(1).

 -v, --verbose